HTML has links - PDF has Authentication

 (a) Services related to real property:

-Example 7.
+Example 8.
 Architect drafts plans for a building to be built in Washington.
-Architect's services relate to real property which is located in Washington, therefore the customer receives the benefit of that service in Washington at the location of the real property.
-Architect's receipts for this service are solely attributed to Washington because the entire benefit is received in Washington.
+Architect's services relate to real property, which is located in Washington, therefore the customer receives the benefit of that service in Washington at the location of the real property.
+Architect's receipts for this service are solely attributed to Washington because the customer receives the entire benefit in Washington.

-Example 10.
+Example 11.
 Real estate broker located in Florida receives a commission for arranging the sale of real property located in Washington.
-The real estate broker's service is related to the real property, therefore the benefit is received in Washington, where the real property is located, and the commission income is attributed to Washington.
+The real estate broker's service is related to the real property, therefore the customer receives the benefit in Washington, where the real property is located, and the commission income is attributed to Washington.

 (c) Services related to customer's business activities.
 The examples in this subsection assume that the customer is engaged in business and the services relate to the customer's business activities.